tasal9/ZamAI/Related-projects.md

 ### Plugins

+Additionally, you can search your favourite plugins [there](https://nvim-awesome.vercel.app).

 The following plugins take advantage of specific Neovim features, e.g. `jobstart()`, `:terminal` or its remote plugin mechanism.

 #### builtin lsp extension plugins